 We haven't even touched on the fact that Amazon just launched brand new devices for your budding smart home, and those always see price drops for Black Friday.
 It's essential to do early planning well in advance of Thanksgiving, watch prices fall and make sure you snag the deal you want before Cyber Monday deals ends.

-Black Friday was a large success in 2018, with big growth year on year in the US: $3.7 billion on Thanksgiving itself, and $6.2 billion on Black Friday, according to Adobe Analytics via Business Wire.
+You won't be alone by any means.
+Last year, Black Friday was that translated to $3.7 billion on Thanksgiving alone – that was smashed by the $6.2 billion spent on Black Friday, according to Adobe Analytics via Business Wire.
 Saturday and Sunday saw another $6.4 billion come in… and that’s just what was spent online.

 When is Black Friday 2019?
 And what is it?

 Black Friday is the Friday immediately after Thanksgiving when retailers begin the holiday shopping season.
 It’s based around the aforementioned “doorbusters”, discounts so impressive that bargain-crazed customers will try to break the doors down before the shop opens - although that’s more of a virtual craze these days.

 The actual date shifts every year, by the day of the week stays the same: it's always the Friday after Thanksgiving, and this year it's later in the month of November.

 The official Black Friday date is November 29, 2019, meaning it's closer to Christmas (less than a month before Christmas Day), and that gives you less time to shop online.

 That may not seem like a big deal today, but you'll have to factor in waiting on the best deals, pouncing on the lowest price, and factoring shipping wait times.